 Biannually, the Council reports to the Governor on what each member agency is doing to address heroin and opioid treatment, overdoses, education, and interdiction.
-Through the Department of Health and Mental Hygiene, the Council annually submits to the Govenor and the public the Inter-Agency Heroin and Opioid Coordination Plan.
+Through the Maryland Department of Health, the Council annually submits to the Govenor and the public the Inter-Agency Heroin and Opioid Coordination Plan.

 The Opioid Operational Command Center was established under the Interagency Heroin and Opioid Coordinating Council in January 2017 (Executive Order 01.01.2017.01).